Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 # 🧪 Test your ML model

-Because ML models depend on data, testing scenarios depend on the domain specificities and are often infinite.
+Because ML models depend on data, testing scenarios depend on domain specificities and are often infinite.
 Giskard provides all the necessary tools that enable you to:
-* Start wrtiting tests by detecting the vulnerabilities of your model (see the [Scan](../scan/index.rst) feature)
+* Start writing tests by detecting the vulnerabilities of your model (see the [Scan](../scan/index.rst) feature)
 * Create reproducible test suites with fixtures that integrate the domain knowledge of your model
 * Load the best tests from the Giskard open-source catalog